 An Open Letter to James L. Brinton, First Selectman of the Town of Washington, Connecticut

 Much ado has been made of late concerning the automated speed cameras that have been installed in Washington, Connecticut, the first of their kind in this state.
 I was happy to hear about these.
-People drive far too fast in Washington; in fact, people drive far too fast in all of the small, rural villages in this state.
+People drive far too fast in Washington; in fact, people drive far too fast in most of the small, rural towns in this state.
 Giving people a reason to slow down even a little bit is a good thing.

 I have good reason to be invested in the well-being of Washington.
 Although I am not currently a resident, I work there and my family has deep roots in the town.
 My great, great grandfather was Headmaster at The Gunnery (back when they called it “The Gunnery,” at least), and I’m a former English teacher at the school.
 My mother was raised in Washington in a house that her father, my grandfather, built there.
-I’ve worked for years in one of the town’s small vegetable farms.
+I’ve worked for years at one of the town’s small vegetable farms.
 I imagine that I’ll someday again be a resident, living in the house in which my parents currently reside, so I like the idea of people slowing down a bit on Washington's narrow, windy roads.

 Then, I got a ticket.
 Well, to be clear, I got four tickets, though it took a good bit of time for the Town of Washington to inform me about all of them.
 When I received the first — being notified by a mailed citation — I took a look.
 “Yes, this seems legitimate,” I thought.
 “I don’t remember this day, but I bet I was, in fact, driving 43 mph in a 30 mph zone.”
 I thought to myself, “I’ll have to be more cognizant of my speed in Washington” and proceeded to access the town’s online portal to pay my ticket.

 Upon doing so I was surprised to find, alongside the citation that I had just received by mail, that an additional three citations were available to pay on the portal.
 I wondered what this was all about.
-I hadn’t received any notifications of these; in fact, I wouldn’t have known about them at all if I hadn’t logged into the portal to pay my “first offense” citation of $50.
+I hadn’t received any notifications of these; in fact, I wouldn’t have known about them if I hadn’t logged into the portal to pay my “first offense” citation of $50.
 Each of the three “subsequent offense” citations were listed with $75 penalties.

 Something felt unfair about this.
 My initial reaction to the first citation was, I think, the one that First Selectman Brinton would have hoped for: I ought to watch my speed on that road and make sure I’m not going too fast.
 Yet, before I was ever given the option to enact that line of thinking, before I was ever given the opportunity to modify my behavior, the Town of Washington had already cited me an additional three times.